In this unit students make and investigate a variety of polyhedra (3D objects) with a focus on making nets.

-Some vertices have 4 triangles meeting (around the ‘equator’) and some have three triangles meeting (top and bottom).
-There is not a consistent pattern which is a requirement for Platonic solids.
+Some vertices have four triangles meeting (around the ‘equator’) and some have three triangles meeting (top and bottom).
+There is not the same number meeting at every vertex which is a requirement for Platonic solids.

 Other students are likely to have made these solids.

 Draw your students’ attention to the configuration of polygons around each vertex.
-For the square based pyramid the apex has four triangles around in and each base vertex has a square and two triangles.
-A square based pyramid might be excluded from the set of balanced polyhedral.
-For the Cuboctahedron there are square, triangle, square, and triangle around each vertex.
-For the Rhombicuboctahedron there is one square and three triangles.
+For the square based pyramid the apex has four triangles around it and each base vertex has a square and two triangles.
+A square based pyramid might be excluded from the set of balanced symmetrical solids because it is not balanced if it is sitting on one of its triangular sides.
+For the cuboctahedron there are two squares and two triangles around each vertex.
+For the rhombicuboctahedron there is one square and three triangles around each vertex.

 For all of the balanced symmetric solids made from triangles and squares, ask your students to work out how many faces each solid has.
 For the tetra-, octa- and icosahedron the prefix names the polyhedron.
-However, counting the faces on the Cuboctahedron and Small Rhombicuboctahedron is a bit more challenging.
+However, counting the faces on the cuboctahedron and rhombicuboctahedron is a bit more challenging.
 Encourage your students to record their data systematically:

 Number and shape of faces